 Front Desk Support

 Are you interested in working at the UWC without becoming a consultant?
-Check Handshake to see when we are hiring undergraduate front desk staff.
+Check Workday to see when we are hiring undergraduate front desk staff.

 Working as a student employee comes with certain benefits and requirements.
 The Office of Human Resources and the Graduate School have posted answers to frequently asked questions about insurance eligibility, minimum enrollment requirements, maximum number of semesters a graduate student can work, and other issues pertinent to working as a student.
 We encourage you to review this information about academic employment.